jamestut-vscode/vscode-patches/README.md

   Maximum input polling is increased to 250 Hz (vs 120 Hz previously).
 This only changes the maximum: if your device have 120 Hz display, it will still be capped at 120 Hz.
 - **Use Metal backend.**
   For lower typing latency and more consistent scrolling FPS on macOS.
+- **Non intrusive autocomplete.**
+  Just type or copy-paste the file or folder path that you want to open, even on high latency connections to Remote Extension Host!
+The auto-complete will not interfere with what you've typed/pasted!

 ## Build Instructions